First Year

 - Start focusing in on a topic.

-- Start looking for a faculty member in your area of interest (see “Choosing a Topic and Mentor”).
-Think about doing a directed study with that professor in preparation for your thesis.
+- Talk with potential faculty mentors in your area of interest (see “Choosing a Topic and Mentor”).
+You may already be doing research in their lab or might ask about doing a directed study with that professor in preparation for your thesis.

-- Consider applying for a Summer Honors Thesis Research Grant if you think you will need to do research over the summer.
+- In early spring, consider applying for a Summer Honors Thesis Research Grant if you have already connected with a research mentor for your thesis and want to do research over the summer to enhance your thesis project.

 - Register for 681 for the fall.
-Some departments also require you to enroll in a seminar alongside the senior thesis; check with your major advisor.
+Some departments also require or encourage you to enroll in a seminar alongside the senior thesis; check with your major advisor.

 Summer Before your Fourth Year